niksilver/burnup/README.md

 =sumValid($A11:$A24, 'User stories'!$A9:$G32, "Story ID", "Valid from", "Estimate")
 ```

-You enter this formula into just the first cell at the top of the column.
+We enter this formula into just the first cell at the top of the column.
 `sumValid` will go down and fill in the values for all the dates.
-You must make sure those
+We must make sure those
 cells are blank though---only then can it fill them in; if not it
 will give a `#REF!` error.